Cat & Dog Euthanasia

 Our pets give us unconditional love, joy, companionship and silent support when we need it.
 They ask little in return.
 Our companions deserve to be honored with love and compassion through all stages of their lives, including their later days.
 When a pet can no longer be kept comfortable, euthanasia is one of the kindest options.
 Our veterinarians help guide owners in this emotional decision by evaluating your pet’s physical condition and quality of life.
-If an owner determines that euthanasia is the right choice for their pet, our doctors will perform the procedure with compassion so your pet may transition with love and dignity.
+If an owner determines that cat or dog euthanasia is the right choice for their pet, our doctors will perform the procedure with compassion so your pet may transition with love and dignity.

-The choice to be present for administration of euthanasia is personal and varies from one pet owner to another.
+The choice to be present for administration of cat or dog euthanasia is personal and varies from one pet owner to another.
 Many people feel it is important to be with their pet through their final moments, and others cannot bear witness to their pet’s passing.
 Some owners may choose to wait until after the euthanasia to say a final goodbye to their pet in private.
 We support whatever decision a pet owner chooses.

 What To Expect